MikkelSchubert/paleomix/docs/bam_pipeline/makefile.rst

         Should you wish to change the modeling and rescaling parameters, after having already run the pipeline with RescaleQualities enabled, simply remove the mapDamage files generated for the relevant libraries (see the :ref:`bam_filestructure` section).

     .. warning::
-        Rescaling requires a certain minimum number of C>T and G>A substituions, before it is possible to construct a model of *post-mortem* DNA damage.
-If mapDamage fails with an error indicating that "DNA damage levels are too low", then it is nessesary to disable rescaling for that library to continue.
+        Rescaling requires a certain minimum number of C>T and G>A substitutions, before it is possible to construct a model of *post-mortem* DNA damage.
+If mapDamage fails with an error indicating that "DNA damage levels are too low", then it is necessary to disable rescaling for that library to continue.

 **Options \:\: mapDamage :: --downsample**